lzydmxy/byconity-tpcds/README.md

 ```

 ### Generate data
 Run the command to generated TPD-DS data files.
-In the command, $1 is the data size, $2 is parallel.
+In the command, $1 is the data size.
+The data generation is run in parallel, using the PARALLEL setting in the config.sh.
 The data file will be generated into `data_tpcds_{data_size}` folder.
 The data generation takes time.
 There is no output about progress during the data generation.
 If you want to see the progress, please watch the files generated in the folder.
 ```
-./gen_data.sh 100 16
+./gen_data.sh 100
 ```

 ### Populate data to ByConity